-3 UCLA basketball players leave China after shoplifting allegations
+3 UCLA basketball players arrested in China arrive back in US

 - The Pac-12 Conference commissioner did not say how the case was "resolved"

-(CNN)Three UCLA basketball players accused of shoplifting in China last week were flying back to Los Angeles on Tuesday, the commissioner of the Pacific-12 athletic conference said.
+(CNN)Three UCLA basketball players accused of shoplifting in China last week returned to Los Angeles on Tuesday.

+Video showed the three freshmen greeted by a media scrum as they walked out of a Los Angeles International Airport terminal about 6 p.m.
+(9 p.m.
+ET).

-US President Donald Trump said he asked his Chinese counterpart to help in the case.
+US President Donald Trump earlier said he asked his Chinese counterpart to help in the case.

-The three freshmen -- LiAngelo Ball, Cody Riley and Jalen Hill -- were allowed to leave after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pac-12 Conference, of which UCLA is a member.
+LiAngelo Ball, Cody Riley and Jalen Hill were allowed to leave after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pacific-12 athletic conference, of which UCLA is a member.

 "We are all very pleased that these young men have been allowed to return home to their families and university," Scott said in a news release